Import Regulations

 • All dogs must be bathed.

-• All dogs and cats must be treated for fleas and ticks with a commercial product approved by the US Environmental Protection Agency (EPA) and Food and Drug Administration (FDA).
+• All dogs and cats must be treated for fleas and ticks with a commercial product approved by the US Environmental Protection Agency (EPA) or the Food and Drug Administration (FDA).

 • All carriers and non-disposable items transported with the animal (dishes, toys, etc.) must be cleaned and disinfected in a Board approved manner.